UniStuttgart-VISUS/megamol/docs/manual.md

 ```
 The entry module for data conversion is of class `DataWriterJob`, see line 11.
 This job module controls writing several files into a new data set.
 The output is implemented in corresponding write modules, like the `MMPLDWriter`, see line 12.
 This writer module is then connected to a module providing the data.
 In the simplest scenario this is directly a data loader module.
 The above example selects one module from several options, in the same way the data viewing project does (see section [Project Files](#project-files)).
 The job is instantiated similarly using the command line:

-    $ console.exe -p makemmpld.mmprj -c load_SIFF -i convjob j -v j::data::filename inputfile.siff -v j::writer::filename outputfile.mmpld
+    $ mmconsole -p makemmpld.mmprj -i convjob j -v j::data::filename inputfile.siff -v j::writer::filename outputfile.mmpld

-This command line select the class SIFFDataSource for the module data.
 The input file name and output file name are explicitly specified using the -v arguments.
 The job execution starts immediately.
 After all data is written, MegaMol&trade; terminates itself.
 The console output should be similar to this listing:

 TODO: Console output after running makemmpld.mmprj